Practical 1: Getting Started

 Starting Up ‘Right’

-So before you do anything else please spend a minute in the Terminal (macOS) or Power Shell (Windows) learning how to get to your home directory and, within that, to a CASA directory where you can store your work and keep Docker from accessing data that it shouldn’t.
+So before you do anything else please spend a minute in the Terminal (macOS) or Windows Terminal (Windows) learning how to get to your home directory and, within that, to a CASA directory where you can store your work and keep the virtual machine from accessing data that it shouldn’t.

-What we are doing is creating a directory on your computer that you can access from Docker.
+What we are doing is creating a directory on your computer that you can access from the virtual machine.
 This is where you will store your notebooks, data, and any other files that you need to work with.
 The ultimate structure we’ll produce this:

 ‘Target’ Directory Structure